+II.
 Student Responsibilities

-- To demonstrate adherence to the Honor Code by signing the Honor Pledge.
-The statement "I have neither given nor received unauthorized help" may be required on all work submitted for academic credit.
-If a faculty member requires the statement in writing, he/she may refuse to extend credit for work on which it does not appear.
-On work where the written statement is not required, faculty members still assume the student's compliance with the Honor Code. - To report violations of the Honor Code (any student who witnesses a violation of the Academic Honor Code as defined, and does not report the violation, will be subject to action under the Honor Code). - To appear at hearings when charged with a violation or asked to appear as a witness. - To respond fully and truthfully to legitimate questions or requests for information concerning Honor Code matters.
+- A. To demonstrate adherence to the Honor Code by signing the Honor Pledge.
+The statement "I have neither given nor received unauthorized help" may be required in writing on all work submitted for academic credit.
+If a faculty member requires the statement in writing, he/she/they may refuse to extend credit for work on which it does not appear.
+On work where the written statement is not required, faculty members still assume the student's compliance with the Honor Code. - B. To report violations of the Honor Code (any student who witnesses a violation of the Academic Honor Code as defined herein, and does not report the violations, will be subject to action under the Honor Code). - C. To appear at hearings when charged with a violation or asked to appear as a witness. - D. To respond fully and truthfully to legitimate questions or requests for information concerning Honor Code matters.

+III.
 Faculty/Staff Responsibilities

-- To serve as appropriate role models for ethical behavior. - To inform students in their classes of faculty expectations of student behavior as it relates to the Honor Code. - To report all violations of the Honor Code. - To inform students in violation that they have been reported. - To abide by agreements made under Student/Faculty Options or by decisions of the Honor Board of the Academic Leadership Team.
+- A. To serve as appropriate role models for ethical behavior. - B. To inform students in their classes of faculty expectations of student behavior as it relates to the Honor Code. - C. To report all violations of the Honor Code. - D. To inform students in violation that they have been reported.

+E. To abide by agreements made under Student/Faculty Options or by decisions of the Honor Board or the Academic Leadership Team.